 Nuclear electricity production is a commercial technology which is currently in use in many countries around the world.
 However, there is an inexplicable resistance to the construction of new nuclear generators, ostensibly as the result of the safety issues raised by Three Mile Island, Chernobyl and Fukushima.
 Comparable containment risks do not apply to newly-designed "small" nuclear reactors.
 This resistance is not unique to the United States.
-It is much stronger in Germany where existing nuclear plants -- with many years of scheduled life remaining -- are being decommissioned.
+It is much stronger in Germany where existing nuclear plants -- with many years of scheduled life remaining - have been being decommissioned, though decommissioning is now being delayed as the result of Russian natural gas delivery reduction and renewable generation under-performance.